RobMokkink/K8S-Homelab/cka-tasks/README.md

 ## CKA-Tasks
 See the tasks below to start prepping for the cka exam

-NOTE: there are now solutions, you must learn to figure it out yourself!
+NOTE: there are NO solutions, you must learn to figure it out yourself!

 ### 1 Run container
 Task: run a container name nginx with image nginx